 Socio-for social or society, -pathy for a disease.
 It’s a disorder of social conscience.

 Some of the characteristics of the diagnosis are a lack of remorse, a penchant for deceit, and a failure to conform to social norms. (*)

 Psychopathy and sociopathy are largely now used interchangeably, though some academics distinguish between the two based on genetics, aggression, or other factors.

-Some psychopaths choose to call themselves sociopath because of the negative connotations of psycho in the popular culture.
+Some psychopaths choose to call themselves sociopaths because of the negative connotations of psycho in popular culture.